Battle of the Somme

-The French and British had committed themselves to an offensive on the Somme during the Chantilly Conference in December 1915.
+The French and British had planned an offensive on the Somme during the Chantilly Conference in December 1915.
 The Allies agreed upon a strategy of combined offensives against the Central Powers in 1916 by the French, Russian, British and Italian armies, with the Somme offensive as the Franco-British contribution.
-Initial plans called for the French army to undertake the main part of the Somme offensive, supported on the northern flank by the Fourth Army of the British Expeditionary Force (BEF).
+The French army was to undertake the main part of the Somme offensive, supported on the northern flank by the Fourth Army of the British Expeditionary Force (BEF).
 When the Imperial German Army began the Battle of Verdun on the Meuse on 21 February 1916, French commanders diverted many of the divisions intended for the Somme and the "supporting" attack by the British became the principal effort.
-The British troops on the Somme comprised a mixture of the remains of the pre-war army, the Territorial Force and Kitchener's Army, a force of wartime volunteers.
+British forces comprised a mixture of wartime volunteers from the Territorial Force and Kitchener's Army with the remains of the pre-war army.

 On the first day on the Somme (1 July) the German 2nd Army suffered a serious defeat opposite the French Sixth Army, from Foucaucourt-en-Santerre south of the Somme to Maricourt on the north bank and by the Fourth Army from Maricourt to the vicinity of the Albert–Bapaume road.
 The 57,470 casualties suffered by the British, including 19,240 killed, were the worst in the history of the British Army.
 Most of the British casualties were suffered on the front between the Albert–Bapaume road and Gommecourt to the north, which was the area where the principal German defensive effort (Schwerpunkt) was made.
 The battle became notable for the importance of air power and the first use of the tank in September but these were a product of new technology and proved unreliable.

 At the end of the battle, British and French forces had penetrated 10 km into German-occupied territory along the majority of the front, their largest territorial gain since the First Battle of the Marne in 1914.
-The operational objectives of the Anglo-French armies were unfulfilled, as they failed to capture Péronne and Bapaume, where the German armies maintained their positions over the winter.
-British attacks in the Ancre valley resumed in January 1917 and forced the Germans into local withdrawals to reserve lines in February before the strategic retreat by about 40 km in Operation Alberich to the Siegfriedstellung (Hindenburg Line) in March 1917.
+The operational objectives of the Anglo-French armies were not achieved, as they failed to capture Péronne and Bapaume, where the German armies maintained their positions over the winter.
+British attacks in the Ancre valley resumed in January 1917 and forced the Germans into local withdrawals in February before the strategic retreat by about 40 km in Operation Alberich to the Siegfriedstellung (Hindenburg Line) in March 1917.
 Debate continues over the necessity, significance and effect of the battle.